André Weil: Life

-André Weil was born in Paris to agnostic Alsatian Jewish parents who fled the annexation of Alsace-Lorraine by the German Empire after the Franco-Prussian War in 1870–71.
+André Weil was born in Paris to agnostic Alsatian Jewish parents who had fled the annexation of Alsace-Lorraine by the German Empire after the Franco-Prussian War in 1870–71.
 Simone Weil, who would later become a famous philosopher, was Weil's younger sister and only sibling.
 He studied in Paris, Rome and Göttingen and received his doctorate in 1928.
 While in Germany, Weil befriended Carl Ludwig Siegel.
 Starting in 1930, he spent two academic years at Aligarh Muslim University in India.
-Aside from mathematics, Weil held lifelong interests in classical Greek and Latin literature, in Hinduism and Sanskrit literature: he had taught himself Sanskrit in 1920.
+Aside from mathematics, Weil held lifelong interests in classical Greek and Latin literature, Hinduism and Sanskrit literature: he had taught himself Sanskrit in 1920 at age 14.
 After teaching for one year at Aix-Marseille University, he taught for six years at University of Strasbourg.
 He married Éveline de Possel (née Éveline Gillet) in 1937.

 Weil was in Finland when World War II broke out; he had been traveling in Scandinavia since April 1939.
 His wife Éveline returned to France without him.
 Weil was arrested in Finland at the outbreak of the Winter War on suspicion of spying; however, accounts of his life having been in danger were shown to be exaggerated.
 Weil returned to France via Sweden and the United Kingdom, and was detained at Le Havre in January 1940.
 He was charged with failure to report for duty, and was imprisoned in Le Havre and then Rouen.
 It was in the military prison in Bonne-Nouvelle, a district of Rouen, from February to May, that Weil completed the work that made his reputation.
 He was tried on 3 May 1940.
 Sentenced to five years, he requested to be attached to a military unit instead, and was given the chance to join a regiment in Cherbourg.
 After the fall of France in June 1940, he met up with his family in Marseille, where he arrived by sea.
-He then went to Clermont-Ferrand, where he managed to join his wife Éveline, who had been living in German-occupied France.
+He then went to Clermont-Ferrand, where he managed to join his wife, Éveline, who had been living in German-occupied France.